In this article

 How does renouncing US citizenship impact social security and retirement benefits?

-Medicare generally isn’t available outside the U.S., so you’ll need other health coverage.
+Medicare generally isn’t available outside the US, so you’ll need other health coverage.

 How will renouncing affect my ability to visit the US in the future?

 After renouncing, you lose the automatic right to enter the US and may need a visa to visit.
-Some former citizens might qualify for visa-free travel if their new country is part of the Visa Waiver Program, but others will need to apply for a visa to reenter.
+Some former citizens might qualify for visa-free travel if their new country is part of the Visa Waiver Program, but others will need to apply for a visa to re-enter.

 Can I reverse my decision after taking the oath?

-Once you’ve taken the Oath of Renunciation, the decision is typically permanent.
+No. Once you’ve taken the Oath of Renunciation, the decision is typically permanent.

 Do I need a second nationality before renouncing?